Skip to main content

 Documentation framework structure showing lifecycle integration

-• Project Kickoff: Component narratives and user scenarios to establish shared understanding
+• Project Kickoff: Component narratives and user scenarios establishing shared understanding

 • Design Phase: Visual examples, design rationale, and AEM-informed constraints